oknoorap/oknoorap/README.md

 Despite my lack of artistic ability, I have a keen interest in pixel art.
 I have a lot of small projects as a hobby, but currently working on:

+- Working on LAR Chess as a hobby
-- Faaast Design.
+- [PROBABLY ABANDONED] Faaast Design.
 Template generator. 💰💰
-- Realm - the next big thing "frontend framework". 🦄
+- [MAINTENANCE MODE] Realm - the next big thing "frontend framework". 🦄

 You can drop me a message via X - [🐦 @oknoorap](https://x.com/oknoorap), or via email [✉️ oknoorap&lt;at&gt;gmail.com](mailto:oknoorap@gmail.com)